AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 <ins>Class Fields</ins>
 * lender: Represents the member who lent the money.
-* transaction time (optional): Represents the time at which the transaction took place.
+* transaction time (optional): A DateTime object represents the date & time at which the transaction took place.
 * subtransactions: An ArrayList of Subtransaction objects, representing individual borrowings within the transaction.

 <ins>Transaction Constructor</ins>